sanger-cellular-informatics/Targeton-Designer/README.md

 More information can be found here: https://en.wikipedia.org/wiki/BED_(file_format)

 ### 3.7 Slicer BED output
-BED file output with row for each slice.
+BED file output with a row for each slice.
 This file will also be used for running VaLiAnt.

 | chrom | chromStart | chromEnd | name | score | strand |
 | ----- | ---------- | -------- | ---- | ----- | ------ |